Human food: Bitter

-Bitterness is a sensation often considered unpleasant characterized by having a sharp, pungent taste.
+Bitterness is a sensation often considered unpleasant and characterized by having a sharp, pungent taste.
 Unsweetened dark chocolate, caffeine, lemon rind, and some types of fruit are known to be bitter.

 Umami

-Umami has been described as savory and is characteristic of broths and cooked meats.
-Foods that have a strong umami flavor include meats, shellfish, fish (including fish sauce and preserved fish such as maldive fish, sardines, and anchovies), tomatoes, mushrooms, hydrolyzed vegetable protein, meat extract, yeast extract, cheeses, and soy sauce.
+Umami has been described as savoury and is characteristic of broths and cooked meats.
+Foods that have a strong umami flavor include meats, shellfish, fish (including fish sauce and preserved fish such as Maldives fish, sardines, and anchovies), tomatoes, mushrooms, hydrolyzed vegetable protein, meat extract, yeast extract, cheeses, and soy sauce.

 Cuisine

-Many scholars claim that the rhetorical function of food is to represent the culture of a country, and that it can be used as a form of communication.
+Many scholars claim that the rhetorical function of food is to represent the culture of a country and that it can be used as a form of communication.
 According to Goode, Curtis and Theophano, food "is the last aspect of an ethnic culture to be lost".

-Many cultures have a recognizable cuisine, a specific set of cooking traditions using various spices or a combination of flavors unique to that culture, which evolves over time.
+Many cultures have a recognizable cuisine, a specific set of cooking traditions using various spices or a combination of flavours unique to that culture, which evolves.
 Other differences include preferences (hot or cold, spicy, etc.) and practices, the study of which is known as gastronomy.
-Many cultures have diversified their foods by means of preparation, cooking methods, and manufacturing.
+Many cultures have diversified their foods by utilizing preparation, cooking methods, and manufacturing.
 This also includes a complex food trade which helps the cultures to economically survive by way of food, not just by consumption.

 Some popular types of ethnic foods include Italian, French, Japanese, Chinese, American, Cajun, Thai, African, Indian and Nepalese.
 Various cultures throughout the world study the dietary analysis of food habits.
 While evolutionarily speaking, as opposed to culturally, humans are omnivores, religion and social constructs such as morality, activism, or environmentalism will often affect which foods they will consume.
-Food is eaten and typically enjoyed through the sense of taste, the perception of flavor from eating and drinking.
+Food is eaten and typically enjoyed through the sense of taste, the perception of flavour from eating and drinking.
 Certain tastes are more enjoyable than others, for evolutionary purposes.

 Presentation

-Aesthetically pleasing and eye-appealing food presentations can encourage people to consume foods.
+Aesthetically pleasing and eye-appealing food presentations can encourage people to consume food.
 A common saying is that people "eat with their eyes".
-Food presented in a clean and appetizing way will encourage a good flavor, even if unsatisfactory.
+Food presented in a clean and appetizing way will encourage a good flavour, even if unsatisfactory.

 Texture plays a crucial role in the enjoyment of eating foods.
 Contrasts in textures, such as something crunchy in an otherwise smooth dish, may increase the appeal of eating it.
-Common examples include adding granola to yogurt, adding croutons to a salad or soup, and toasting bread to enhance its crunchiness for a smooth topping, such as jam or butter.
+Common examples include adding granola to yoghurt, adding croutons to a salad or soup, and toasting bread to enhance its crunchiness for a smooth topping, such as jam or butter.

 Another universal phenomenon regarding food is the appeal of contrast in taste and presentation.
-For example, such opposite flavors as sweetness and saltiness tend to go well together, as in kettle corn and nuts.
+For example, such opposite flavours as sweetness and saltiness tend to go well together, as in kettle corn and nuts.